cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

 # Introduction

+A good article title informs and can serve to attract readers.
-Writing a title for a paper is complicated and hard.
-Authors must write a title that succinctly, yet informatively, captures the main topic of their paper.
+Authors must write titles that succinctly capture the main topic of their paper.
 Since titles function within the knowledge creation process, titles reflect disciplinary identity and expectations [@milojevic_length_2017].
 In some disciplines, like math, titles focus on succinctness.
 Yet in other areas, like the social sciences, titles stress informativeness.
 This leads to various conventions, such as the use of colons in titles.
 Titles with colons (compound titles) are less succinct and potentially more informative.
 They move from making general statements (left of colon) to specific statements (right of colon).
 The specificity ranges from descriptive to declarative statements.
-Succinct titles may focus on providing topical information only.
-Compound titles add information about the method, research design, results, or conclusion of a study [@li_evolution_2019].
+Succinct titles may focus on providing topical information.
+Compound titles may add information about the method, research design, results, or conclusion of a study [@li_evolution_2019].

 Title informativeness can be helpful when searching literature for a topic.
 The informativeness of a title can be a function of the words it contains and its length or word count.
 Theoretically, the more unique words in a title, the more likely a searcher might locate the work in an online search.
-In the economics literature, longer titles receive more citations ("the informative effect") than shorter, succinct titles ("the succinct effect"), but this is only true after the year 2000.
+In the economics literature,
+longer titles receive more citations ("the informative effect") than shorter, succinct titles ("the succinct effect"), but this is only true after the year 2000.
-@guo_succinct_2018 attributes this to the rise of online searching, where retrieval technology is based on relevance algorithms that index keywords in various bibliographic fields. \@li_evolution_2019 also found that title length started to increase during this time frame, but defined title informativeness not solely based on word count but on the proportion of content words (e.g., nouns, verbs, adverbs) to function words (e.g., pronouns, prepositions, conjunctions).
+@guo_succinct_2018 attributes this to the rise of online searching, where retrieval technology is based on relevance algorithms that index keywords in various bibliographic fields.
+@li_evolution_2019 found that title length started to increase during this time frame, but defined title informativeness not solely based on word count but on the proportion of content words (e.g., nouns, verbs, adverbs) to function words (e.g., pronouns, prepositions, conjunctions).
 Titles with a higher ratio of content words are more informative.
 This may be complicated though if those function words are overly specific, obscure, or non-normative in some way [@fox_relationship_2015;
 @thelwall_avoiding_2017].

 If a title poorly captures the information about the content of a paper,